Salve Deus Rex Judaeorum: Description

 As their titles suggest, the ten prefatory poems were each dedicated to a woman Lanier was inspired by, influenced by, or hoped to attract as a patron.
 These dedications were used to "assert the dignity and merit of all women" by declaring the greatness of the women she wrote to.

 The title poem is a significantly longer work that focuses on the crucifixion of Jesus, a defence of women, and the importance of woman in the Biblical crucifixion narrative.
 Suzanne Woods observes that the poem is "meditating and expanding on the events from the female point of view," which was a revolutionary retelling of the crucifixion at the time.

 Lanier's defense of women shifts the blame of sin from Eve and onto Adam saying, "But surely Adam cannot be excus'd, / Her fault, though great, yet he was most too blame" The poem goes on to explain that Adam should have avoided temptation since he is depicted as stronger than Eve in the Bible.
 Lanier strengthens her defence of women by praising the women in the crucifixion story who stood behind Jesus when his disciples forsook him.
 For example, Lanier's focus on Pilate's wife, a woman who attempts to persuade her husband not to crucify Jesus, shows Lanier's dedication to the recognition of women in the Bible even if they are nameless.
 Lanier's attention to the women in the poem characterizes her unique retelling of the biblical story.

-Salve Deus Rex Judaeorum is also noteworthy because, at the time of its writing, there were no other women who were writing about religious texts in the same way as Lanier.
-The Poetry Foundation states, "Apart from these English psalm translations, there was one other notable work of religious verse written before Lanyer's."
-Therefore, Lanier's Salve Deus Rex Judaeorum was groundbreaking in the theological genre of poetry as well as English literature as a whole.